baldwindavid/jquery-duration-entry/README.md

     $(".duration").durationEntry();

-The total seconds input is automatically hidden.
-The hour, minute and second fields will be loaded up with the appropriate values if total seconds has a value.
+In practice, you'll likely want to make the total seconds input hidden.
+The bindings are bi-directional and the hour, minute and second fields will be automatically filled in on page load based on the value of the total seconds input.
+Thus, if you have a saved value for total seconds, your edit form will be automatically setup.